genecoin-science/genecoin-science.github.io/README.md

 ## Genecoin Tokens

-One hundred million (100,000,000) tokens have been issued in the Ethereum platform under contract 0xe47a28f1c39fDfD3ec1613e7C3dc2b5e0f152A93
+One hundred million (100,000,000) tokens have been issued in the Ethereum platform.

-The number of token available can be checked here [http://www.proofsuite.com/tokenbalance/](http://www.proofsuite.com/tokenbalance/) using the creators ethereum address: 0xc013c60ef41f9f59e1b34826ae1c1e62c4f2b6bf

 Founders will hold 10% of the Tokens and other 15% of tokens will be used for developing and  distributed among supporters.

-Genecoin symbol will be GNC.
+Genecoin symbol will be GEN.

 ## Genecoin ICO and Exchange

-[The Initial Coin Offer (ICO) is set for](http://www.proofsuite.com/i/3tq1tvVeHV#) [March](http://www.proofsuite.com/i/3tq1tvVeHV#)1st at the Proof platform.

-Prices will be set in Ethereum since only Ethereum can be stored in the smart-contract to guarantee liquidity.
+Prices will be set in Ethereum and be stored in the smart-contract to guarantee liquidity.

 You Must have a wallet to acquire Genecoins.
 MyEtherWallet or MetaMask will work perfectly.
 You can also download a [Proof wallet](https://play.google.com/store/apps/details?id=com.proofsuite.proof&amp;hl=en) (Android only) to receive your tokens.